 Comparing Financial Aid Offers: Your Questions Answered

-We recently began our After the College Acceptance webinar series.
-At these webinars, families can learn all about financial aid, the college bill, and different options to pay for college.
+Families with a college-bound student may be wondering how to compare the financial aid offers received from each college.
 This time can be an emotional roller coaster for families.
 They are proud of their students' acceptance letters but anxious about how they are going to pay for college.
 They're often confused about the financial aid that they've received from schools, with each school's offer looking different than the last.
 It's not always clear what a family received in aid and what they will ultimately owe to each college.

 Our goal is to help families break down the information in front of them, so that they can make the best decision for their students and lay out some options for financing.
-We've received a lot of questions at our After the College Acceptance events.
-Here are some popular ones, with our answers:
+Below we answer frequently asked questions about comparing financial aid offers.

 Q: I have loans in my financial aid package.
 Is this really financial aid?

 A: That depends.
-If you see a Federal Direct Student Loan (Subsidized or Unsubsidized) or a Federal Perkins Loan on your offer, those loans are considered financial aid.
-These federal loans are considered financial aid because they are awarded without credit checks solely to the student and have low interest rates and generous repayment terms.
+If you see a Federal Direct Loan (Subsidized or Unsubsidized) on your offer, this loan is considered financial aid.
+Federal Direct Loans are considered financial aid because they are awarded without credit checks solely to the student and have low interest rates and generous repayment terms.
 Some may even be subsidized by the government (meaning they don't accrue interest) while the student is in school.

 Some schools may list a Federal PLUS Loan on your offer.
 This is not financial aid.
 It is a loan that a parent must apply and be credit approved for.
 The presence of a PLUS Loan on an offer is merely a suggestion of how you may fill the gap in your offer.

-Q: I've got more kids on the way.
-Will I receive more financial aid when I have more than one child in college?
+Q: Will I receive more financial aid when I have more than one child in college?